hacs/documentation/documentation/basic/getting_started.md

 ## What can HACS do?

-HACS is a manager for installing and maintaining customization for Home Assistant.
+HACS is a manager for installing and maintaining custom elements for Home Assistant.

 It can help you download and update elements, and can also help you discover new and awesome stuff!